cpjfb/MCN2017/README.md

 This isn't a workshop (there isn't one workshop leader, each  participant is bringing and learning something) but it rather takes the shape of a hackathon where all participants share tips and techniques and produce a few stunning presentations by the end of the day.

-Some results could be presented in a session later during the conference.
+Some results will be presented in a session during the conference.

 ## Take-aways for "datathon" participants